Carlos Avery

-Carlos Avery, Minnesota newspaper publisher and politician.

-Carlos Avery (1868–1930) was an American newspaper publisher and politician in the state of Minnesota.
+Carlos Avery (January 25, 1868 - October 5, 1930) was an American newspaper publisher and politician in the state of Minnesota.
 Avery is best remembered as a longtime chief of the Minnesota Game and Fish Commission and was named the first Commissioner of the Game and Fish Commission when that position was created in August 1915.
 He is the namesake of the Carlos Avery Wildlife Management Area in that state.

 Briefly serving as mayor of his hometown of Hutchinson, Minnesota, during the first decade of the 20th century, Avery was several times an unsuccessful candidate for high political office, losing in bids for the Minnesota State Senate in 1902, United States Congress in 1914, and for Governor of Minnesota in 1924, running as the nominee of the Democratic Party in each instance.

 Biography

 Early years

 Carlos Avery was born in Minooka, Grundy County, Illinois on January 25, 1868.
 He was raised on a farm near Hutchinson, Minnesota, and attended Hutchinson High School, from which he graduated in 1887.
 He was the son of Franklin Carlos Avery (1846–1915), an owner of harness racing horses who was murdered by a stable boy in Florida in December 1915.

 After graduation, Avery became the editor of the Hutchinson Leader, a weekly newspaper established in 1881 with a pronounced Democratic Party political orientation.
 Avery was not squeamish about employment of his paper as a political foil, actively participating in the Third Congressional District Editorial Association with likeminded others as early as 1898.
 By 1903 Avery's paper had a circulation of about 2,200 copies, earning honors from the New York City trade publication Printers' Ink as one of the best country newspapers in the United States.

 The young newspaper publisher emerged as a prominent business leader in Hutchinson, helping to establish the town's first telephone company in 1897.

-Avery was married to the former Emma Irene Pennoyer (1869-1962), with whom he had two children.
+Avery was married to the former Emma Irene Pennoyer (1869–1962), with whom he had two children.